m-ab-s/media-autobuild_suite/README.md

 I use some jscipt parts from nu774: https://github.com/nu774/fdkaac_autobuild

-Thanks to both of them!
+Thanks to all of them!

+For Informations about the compiler environment see the wiki, there you also have a example of how to compile your own tools.

 Download
 --------